-Wool is increasingly being used as a technical material due to its moisture-wicking, heat-retaining properties.
-These joggers utilize these aspects while delivering a sportier style for everyday wear.
+Wool is being used more and more as a technical material because of its moisture-wicking, heat-retaining properties.
+These joggers use these aspects and deliver a sportier style for everyday wear.

 These past few years, we’ve seen it all.
-Moto jeans, rips, spray paint, patchwork, and even excessive fading have all altered what we perceive as a timeless heritage menswear item.
+Moto jeans, rips, spray paint, patchwork, and even excessive fading have all changed what we see as a timeless heritage menswear item.

 The revival of workwear (given more of a streetwear-centric spin) has resulted in a return to form for denim.
-No more bells and whistles – just straightforward, sturdy cotton in a medium-indigo wash.
-Although menswear snobs will be extolling the pureness of Japanese raw denim, you’re also good in a pair of Levi’s.
+No more bells and whistles - just straightforward, sturdy cotton in a medium-indigo wash.
+Although menswear snobs will be singing the praises of the pureness of Japanese raw denim, you’re also good in a pair of Levi’s.